Workers' Compensation: Oklahoma

 - All Oklahoma employers that are covered by the Oklahoma Workers' Compensation Act are required to post a specific notice in the workplace.
 See Notice Requirements.

-- As of February 1, 2014, Oklahoma has moved to an Administrative Workers' Compensation system, which is a major departure from the previous court-based system.
+- In 2014, Oklahoma moved to an Administrative Workers' Compensation system, a major departure from the previous court-based system.
 See Oklahoma Administrative Workers' Compensation Act.